ApolloAuto/apollo/modules/prediction/README.md

 An evaluator evaluates a path by outputting a probability for it (lane sequence) using the given model stored in _prediction/data/_.

-There exists 5 types of evaluators, two of which were added in Apollo 3.5.
-As Cruise and Junction scenarios have been included, their corresponding evaluators (Cruise MLP and Junction MLP) were added as well.
 The list of available evaluators include:

 * **Cost evaluator**: probability is calculated by a set of cost functions